 - Consider the “why” and the “how”: What makes your company stand out?
 Are you using technology or methodology differently than your competitors?

 - Make it realistic: Certainly, your mission statement should be inspiring, but it should also be plausible.

 You might be an entrepreneur establishing your mission statement for the first time, or an existing company updating your mission statement to something more reflective.
 Whatever the case, WeWork can help you fulfill your mission, providing intentionally designed coworking spaces to drive innovation, and offering flexible agreements to help you scale and evolve.

-While the purpose of your company should be the foundation of your mission statement, the additional elements in these examples—the “how”, the “who”, and the “why”—will strengthen and solidify those short, meaningful sentences into something directional and inspiring.
-With these examples in mind, creating a mission statement for your company should not only feel achievable, but also like an exciting and essential step forward.
+While the purpose of your company should be the foundation of your mission statement, the additional elements in these examples—the “how,” the “who,” and the “why”—will strengthen and solidify those short, meaningful sentences into something directional and inspiring.
+With these examples in mind, creating a mission statement for your company should not only feel achievable but also like an exciting, essential step forward.